KAuser2094/KA_CC_Programs/logistics_pipes/Doc/Actual Doc.md

 ## getType2()

 What do you think -_-.
-It returns Integer (specifically the java one which is weird).
+It returns Integer (specifically the java one).

-## "Inner" ItemIdentifier
+## ItemIdentifier

+Go read `itemIdentifier.lua` in the same folder as this.